cubee-cb/vr-p8/README.md

     2-7 v / (unused)
 ```

-Point transforms lets shapes be drawn at a location, primarily circles.
+Point transforms let shapes be drawn at a location.
 - for a circle, 8 is used as the radius.
 - for a billboard, 8 is used as the sprite index, and colour is used as size.
 Large billboards are 1-16 units and take 2, 4, 6, or 8 sprites based on size, while small billboards are 0-1.5 units and use one sprite.
 ```